lyteword/chspurgeon-tod/volume-4/psalm-95.md

 (d) By his deeds of grace.

-2\.A special duty, "hear his voice", instructing, commanding, inviting, promising, threatening.
+2\.
+A special duty, "hear his voice", instructing, commanding, inviting, promising, threatening.

-3\.A special time—"today."
+3\.
+A special time—"today."
 While God speaks, after so long a time, in the day of grace, now, in your present state.

-4\.The special danger—"harden not your hearts", by indifference, unbelief, asking for signs, presumption, worldly pleasures, etc.
+4\.
+The special danger—"harden not your hearts", by indifference, unbelief, asking for signs, presumption, worldly pleasures, etc.

 **Verse 7.** Sinners entreated to hear God's voice.
 "Hear his voice", because—

-1\.Life is short aud uncertain;
+1\.
+Life is short aud uncertain;

-2\.You cannot properly or lawfully promise to give what is not your own;
+2\.
+You cannot properly or lawfully promise to give what is not your own;

-3\.If you defer, though but till tomorrow, you must harden your hearts;
+3\.
+If you defer, though but till tomorrow, you must harden your hearts;

-4\.There is great reason to fear that, if you defer it today, you will never commence;
+4\.
+There is great reason to fear that, if you defer it today, you will never commence;

-5\.After a time God ceases to strive with sinners;
+5\.
+After a time God ceases to strive with sinners;

-6\.There is nothing irksome or disagreeable in a religious life, that you should wish to defer its commencement.
+6\.
+There is nothing irksome or disagreeable in a religious life, that you should wish to defer its commencement.

 — *Edward Payson.*

 **Verse 7.** The Difference of Times with respect to Religion.—Upon a spiritual account there is great difference of time.
 To make this out, I will shew you,

-1\.That *sooner* and *later* are not alike, in respect of eternity.
+1\.
+That *sooner* and *later* are not alike, in respect of eternity.

-2\.That *times of ignorance* and of *knowledge* are not alike.
+2\.
+That *times of ignorance* and of *knowledge* are not alike.

-3\.That *before* and *after voluntary commission of known iniquity,* are not alike.
+3\.
+That *before* and *after voluntary commission of known iniquity,* are not alike.

-4\.That *before* and *after contracted naughty habits,* are not alike.
+4\.
+That *before* and *after contracted naughty habits,* are not alike.

-5\.That the time of *God's gracious and particular visitation* and the time when God *withdraws* his gracious presence and assistance, are not alike.
+5\.
+That the time of *God's gracious and particular visitation* and the time when God *withdraws* his gracious presence and assistance, are not alike.

-6\.The flourishing time of our *health and strength,* and the hour of *sickness, weakness,* and approach of *death,* are not alike.
+6\.
+The flourishing time of our *health and strength,* and the hour of *sickness, weakness,* and approach of *death,* are not alike.

-7\.Now and hereafter, present and future, *this world* and *the world to come,* are not alike.
+7\.
+Now and hereafter, present and future, *this world* and *the world to come,* are not alike.

 — *Benjamin Whichcot.*